 Antony R Wettstein, MBBS (Hons), FRACP

 Relapse of Clostridium difficile occurs in 10 to 25 percent of patients treated with metronidazole or vancomycin.
 Furthermore, multiple relapses in the same patient are common, and up to 10 or more bouts of relapsing colitis have occurred in some patients.
 Cumulative experience from case series and reports shows that fecal bacteriotherapy has been used to treat relapsing C. difficile infection and has been evaluated for treatment of irritable bowel syndrome, obesity, and inflammatory bowel disease [2-4].
 The term fecal microbiota transplantation (FMT) is preferable to fecal bacteriotherapy as it is unknown whether its efficacy is due to one or more bacteria or other gut microorganisms or agents acting alone or in combination.

 This topic will review the use of FMT for the treatment of patients with recurrent C. difficile infection.
 Other issues related to C. difficile infection are discussed separately.
-(See "Clostridium difficile in adults: Epidemiology, microbiology, and pathophysiology" and "Clostridium difficile in adults: Clinical manifestations and diagnosis" and "Clostridium difficile in adults: Treatment".)
+(See "Clostridium difficile in adults: Epidemiology, microbiology, and pathophysiology" and "Clostridium difficile infection in adults: Clinical manifestations and diagnosis" and "Clostridium difficile in adults: Treatment".)

 RATIONALE FOR FECAL MICROBIOTA TRANSPLANTATION